SAP-samples/teched2022-IN261/exercises/ex6/README.md

 You can keep the QueueConsumer connected that you have used before.
 If you have disconnected, follow these steps to connect again:

-## Exercise 6.2 Set up Filtering and Consume Filtered Events
+## Exercise 6.2 Set up Filtering

+After completing these steps

+## Exercise 6.3 Consume Filtered Events

 After completing these steps